awsdocs/amazon-chime-user-guide/doc_source/chime-schedule-meetings.md

 |  Learn about scheduling best practices  |  [Scheduling best practices](chime-scheduling-best-practices.md)  |
 |  Learn how to reschedule a meeting after a host leaves the organization  |  [Rescheduling a meeting when the host leaves](reschedule-meeting.md)  |

-Amazon Chime Pro users can choose whether to allow external attendees to join their meetings\.
-They can also assign other Amazon Chime Pro users to schedule meetings on their behalf as delegates\.
-Delegates can attend meetings and access the same meeting actions that a meeting host can\.
-For more information about the meeting actions available to a delegate, see [Hosting a meeting](chime-organizer-call-controls.md)\.
+Amazon Chime Pro users can allow external attendees to join their meetings\.
+They can also create *delegates*, other Amazon Chime Pro users who can schedule meetings on their behalf\.
+Delegates can attend meetings and access the same meeting actions as the meeting host\.
+For more information about the meeting actions available to a delegate, see [Meeting host actions](chime-organizer-call-controls.md)\.

-Meeting hosts and delegates with Pro permissions can schedule moderated meetings, which only start when a moderator joins\.
+Meeting hosts and delegates with Pro permissions can also schedule moderated meetings, which only start when a moderator joins\.
 Meeting attendees who enter the moderator passcode can access additional meeting actions, such as locking, recording, and ending meetings, and muting all other attendees\.
-For more information, see [Moderator actions using the Amazon Chime app](moderate-meeting.md#actions-app)\.
+For more information about moderated meetings, see [Moderator actions using the Amazon Chime app](moderate-meeting.md#actions-app)\.

 For more information about allowing external attendees, assigning delegates, and scheduling moderated meetings, see the following topics\.